Skip to content Skip to footer navigation

 Bosch has also made several appearances in our list of poor performers.

-Our last fridge review featured a 652L, $2198 Bosch fridge that scored just 45% overall and was rated just 5% for temperature stability.
+In a previous review, we found a $2198 Bosch fridge that scored just 45% overall and was rated just 5% for temperature stability.

 This Bosch performed worse than a number of cheaper French door fridges